 - Open your caramels and heat them up in a small bowl in the microwave in 15 second intervals.
 Once fully melted, take a spoon and drizzle caramel over your bark.
 Use as much as you like!
 Immediately sprinkle the caramel with the sea salt to finish.
 The salt should stick to the caramel if you do it quickly.

-- Once fully chilled, take out and immediately break the bark into pieces using a large knife.
-Store in a sealed container for up to 2 weeks in the fridge or 4+ weeks in the freezer.
+- Once fully hardened chop the bark into large pieces using a large knife.
+Store in a sealed container in the fridge for up to 2 weeks or 4+ weeks in the freezer.